phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

 - *Unclosed system resources: The GC indirectly frees up files since classes like FileInputStream are written such that if an instance is garbage collected, the ‘close()’ method will be called first.
 This way, unclosed system resources don’t always pose a risk, so a lot of developers tend to look over them.*
 - *Unclosed connections: Like with unclosed resources, unclosed database or network connections can lead to significant memory use if not unloaded.*

+## Extension Mechanism
+- `java.ext.dirs`
+- *standard, scalable way to make custom APIs available to all applications running on the Java platform*
+- *all applications using that JRE (or potentially all applications on the host) can see the same classes without need to explicitly specify them on the classpath*
+- Reihenfolge class loading: bootstrap, extensions, classpath

 ## Container
 - statt der JVM- sollten die Container-Limits (RAM, CPU) gesetzt werden [1]